 A previous member of Activate Youth Theatre, Julie is delighted to now manage the day to day running of the three Activate Youth Theatres: Activate Senior (15 to 18years) Activate Pre-Senior (13 to 15years) and Activate Junior (10 to 13years) while also facilitating the weekly workshops and directing performances.

-Julie has worked with Graffiti on and off since 2007…or 2002, if you count her 2 weeks of Work Experience in Transition Year (which we do!).
+She has worked with Graffiti on and off since 2007…or 2002, if you count her two weeks of Work Experience in Transition Year (which we do!).

 Christine is Graffiti’s office administrator and Bookings Officer.